Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and angular momenta of black holes in three dimensional gravity theories : examples

-Using the function (\ref{f-G}) which describes new type black hole solution, we can get non-vanishing variations for frame fields and connection 1-forms to calculate the charge variation.
 For the computation of the charge variation we need to get the variations of frame fields, connection 1-forms and auxiliary fields.
 The non-vanishing $d\phi$ components of useful variations are given by